 I can already tell that we are ramping up for the Prouty…flyers promoting the event have been stuffed in every mailbox across the Upper Valley, encouraging people to participate in multiple ways.
 The two-day event to support Dartmouth-Hitchcock’s Norris Cotton Cancer Center (NCCC) will be held on July 13th and 14th in Hanover, NH.
 The Prouty includes one-day bicycling events ranging from 20 to 100 miles, a two-day 200-mile Prouty Ultimate ride, multiple walk routes, rowing on the nearby Connecticut River and the ability to participate by playing golf.
 (That is how I am contributing!)
 The event attracts some 5,000 participants and 1,000+ volunteers to a town of 13,000.

-This all started after Audrey Prouty, who was a cancer patient at NCCC, (pictured right with her husband John) lost her nine-year battle with ovarian cancer in July 1982.
+This all started after Audrey Prouty, who was a cancer patient at NCCC, lost her nine-year battle with ovarian cancer in July 1982.
 For one of the nurses, Patty Carney, Audrey had a special impact on her life.
 During Patty's second year at Dartmouth-Hitchcock Medical Center (DHMC), she met Audrey Prouty.
 Susan Reeves (who is now Dartmouth-Hitchcock Health’s Chief Nurse Executive and Executive Vice President for Research and Education) was nurse manager during the day on the oncology unit at the “old hospital” in Hanover, and Patty Carney was the manager for the night shift.
 Patty Carney recounted a number of stories that demonstrated not only Audrey’s courage but her ability to live in and reflect upon the present in a very positive way.

 Susan Reeves remembers the “pluck” that Audrey displayed every day.
 She was on three chemo-therapeutic agents and had every side effect you could have.
 However, make no mistake, Audrey Prouty was going to make her own decisions about her care…refusing to fall into despair in an era when the outcomes were dismal.
 After she died in 1982 on July 7—Patty's birthday—Patty and three other nurses held a 100-mile bike ride across the White Mountains to honor Audrey's courage and raise awareness and money for cancer research.
 The four nurses (Patty Carney, Cindy Spicer, Heather (Adams) Klassen and Catherine (Hallisley) Shannon) raised $4,000.
 And wow, did they start something—since that time, the Prouty has raised more than $33,000,000, and this year a goal has been set to raise $3.2 million!